KarthiDreamr/KarthiDreamr/README.md

 # Hi there, I'm Karthi 👋

-I'm a generalist innovator, working with BSGW on a software utility and developing a healthcare project with CII's mentorship program.
+I'm a generalist innovator,currently working with BSGW on a software utility and developing a healthcare project with CII's mentorship program.
 I'm also a prefinal year B.Tech IT student in KCT.

 - 🔭 I’m currently working on:
   - A Translator Utility Project with Bosh Global Software Technology 🌐